Describe your movie data model

 • Data needed: Director nodes, DIRECTED relationships to Movie nodes, and RATED relationships.

-Create a new card in your Stakeholder Dashboard and run this natural language prompt to get the results: 'Which directors have the highest average movie ratings?'
+When you create a dashboard in the next lesson, you can run this natural language prompt to get the results: 'Which directors have the highest average movie ratings?'

 Click on Generate and choose the preferred visualization type to display the results, such as a pie chart or bar chart: